 You can’t have a functioning gas grill without the tubing and knobs, but they aren’t parts that define what a grill is.
 However, if you made a table lamp and the base was non-US made, even if the base is a small part of the cost, the base is too close to the final product – you can’t talk about the style of the table lamp without the base being important.

-Fast forward to the present.
+Fast forward to the present and the Controversial Ginault.
 The watch box proclaims “HAND BUILT IN AMERICA” and the dial states the same.
 It’s possible to interpret this claim as ‘assembled in the USA’ which doesn’t require the parts to be manufactured in the US.
 At least some number of examples including the watch we received have the same caseback as the 2011 models.
 Pictures online show that some recipients who got their watches after us have a different caseback without the “Made in USA” claim.

 But it doesn’t end there, if you can believe it.
 The web page also made claims, and not just that the case, dial, hands, and bracelet would be made here, but that almost all of the movement is made in the US.
 It’s hard to believe, and Ginault promised us answers to our questions.
 (We’ll get to their answers in a moment.
 That’s how we build suspense.
 This is where we lay out the issues involved and what’s at stake.)